horia141/jupiter/src/docs/material/concepts/big-plans.md

 Between them, the actionable and due dates allow you to schedule the big plans in time in a more organized manner.
 There is a special view which allows for this.

+## Milestones

+Big plans have milestones attached to them.
+These have a name and a date when they are recorded (either need to happen, or finish, etc.).

+The milestone must occur before the start date and end date of the big plan if these exist.
+Once milestones are added, the start and end date can only be added before the earliest milestone, or after the latest one, respectively.

 ## Stats

 Big plans have a notion of progress associated with them, which is quantified by a number